rdeioris/glTFRuntime-docs/Tutorials/RetargetingRPMAndMixamo.md

 Note: those steps are pretty advanced and generally you do not need to follow them if the animations are fully GLTF compliant and compatible with your mesh skeleton.

 Mixamo Note: based on the selected character you may end with a different scheletal structure.
-Using the "David" character is highly suggested (i always had good results with it)
+Using the "David" character is highly suggested (I always had good results with it ;)

 ## Step 0: Loading the RPM Avatar